-The app Inventory Rocket means we can supply you and your Tenant(s) with thorough and comprehensive reports and has proven to be vital in assisting with the adjudication process of any deposit disputes.
+The app Inventory Base means we can supply you and your Tenant(s) with thorough and comprehensive reports and has proven to be vital in assisting with the adjudication process of any deposit disputes.

 After an inspection visit you will receive a written report along with photographs and a notes section which gives you overall information on the condition of the property so you remain informed.

 If you ever wish to visit the property during the tenancy, then we can arrange this for you, but again the Tenant is entitled to prior written notice.

 As an agent, we have the task of ensuring that these requirements are met before the property can be advertised.

 - Landlords must provide an EPC free of charge to prospective tenants at the earliest opportunity and must provide a copy of the EPC to the person who takes up the tenancy.